-Ideally there should be 2.75 metres, but no less than 2.25 metres between the touchline, goal line and the pitch perimeter barrier.
+There must be a minimum of 1.83 metres between the touchline, goal line and the pitch perimeter barrier.
+NB for Grade A a minimum of 2.25 metres is required.
 In the case of new stadium, the minimum must be 3 metres.

-Immediately in front of seated accommodation the boundary of the playing area may be indicated by means other than a permanent fixed barrier, provided that the Club is able to provide assurances that no spectator will be allowed to stand in this are to watch the match.
+Immediately in front of an area of seated accommodation the boundary of the playing area may be indicated by means other than a permanent fixed barrier, provided that the Club is able to provide assurances that no spectator will be allowed to stand in this area to watch the match.

-Where there is a walkway in front of a standing terrace that itself is fronted by a crush barrier that has been subject to an annual risk assessment and, if necessary, tested, an alternative to a fixed barrier (e.g. "A" Frames) may be used, provided no spectators are allowed to stand in this area to watch the match.
+Where there is a walkway in front of a standing terrace which is itself fronted by a crush barrier that has been subject to an annual risk assessment and, if necessary, tested, an alternative to a fixed barrier (e.g. A-frames) may be used, provided no spectators are allowed to stand in this area to watch the match.
 The Club must implement a safety management system to ensure this and also to protect the integrity of the playing area.